Gordon Marshall (footballer, born 1939): International career

-Although born in Surrey, Marshall is of Scottish ancestry and was raised in Edinburgh.
+Although born in Surrey, Marshall was of Scottish ancestry and was raised in Edinburgh.
 However, unlike current eligibility regulations that allow players to represent a country based on residence or grand-parental links, those enforced by the British football associations in the 1960s only allowed players to represent the country they were born in.
 Thus Marshall, similar to his contemporary, Liverpool-born Hibs' forward Joe Baker, was decreed English in footballing terms, regardless of any personal affiliation he felt to Scotland.
 Both Marshall and Baker represented England at Under-23 level, with Baker later earning selection to the full side.
 Marshall himself was reputedly watched by Sir Alf Ramsey with regard to selection for England's World Cup squad but eventually passed over in favour of the more celebrated trio of Banks, Springett and Bonetti.

 Post-retirement

 Marshall turned part-time upon joining Arbroath and simultaneously invested in a newsagents in West Maitland Street in Edinburgh's West End, a venture he continued to run after his playing retirement in 1978.
 He retained a keen interest in football, regularly watching his first club Hearts, and raised two sons who developed into professional players.
 Gordon Jnr., also a goalkeeper, started off with Rangers, later joined Celtic and eventually earned a full cap for Scotland.
 Scott, a defender, played for Arsenal, Southampton and Brentford.
 He also has a daughter, Lesley, who plays basketball and has 58 caps for the National Scottish Basketball team.

+Marshall died on 6 February 2025, at the age of 85.